This is a prerelease version.

 Specifies the name of Kubernetes TLS secret.

-Mutual authentication configuration, available values are:
+Mutual authentication configuration for client to member communication, available values are:

 • None (default): The client side of the connection is not authenticated.

-• Required: Server forces usage of a trusted client certificate
+• Required: Server forces usage of a trusted client certificate.

-• Optional: Server asks for a client certificate, but it doesn’t require it
+• Optional: Server asks for a client certificate, but it doesn’t require it.

 Example Configuration